leo007-htun/Object_Detection_Model_Deployment/README.md

 3. **After that bind the ports: and docker run that container by this cmd:**

-  `sudo docker run --gpus all -p 8500:8500 --name od --mount type=bind,source=/home/...USR_DIR.../tf_obj_detect_faster_rcnn/saved_model,target=/models/od -e MODEL_NAME=od -t tensorflow/serving:latest-gpu'
+  '''sudo docker run --gpus all -p 8500:8500 --name od --mount type=bind,source=/home/...USR_DIR.../tf_obj_detect_faster_rcnn/saved_model,target=/models/od -e MODEL_NAME=od -t tensorflow/serving:latest-gpu'''

 4. **at last simply run 'app.py' and upload the images, TF-serving will inference and give back the results**

-  'python app.py'
+  '''python app.py'''

   **_saved_model can be replaced with any pre-trained model. try using different models e.g "SSD", "RESNET" but provide according variables_**